How to Write a Business Plan

 • How you’ll protect intellectual assets.
 Will employees sign confidentiality agreements to protect processes, trade secrets and other intellectual property?
 See How Intellectual Property (IP) in Canada Works.

 • Compliance requirements.
-What rules, regulations and licenses will you need to comply with to operate?
+What rules, regulations and licences will you need to comply with to operate?

 • Insurance needs.
 Does your industry require specific coverage, such as professional liability or other insurance?